The Mechanical and Clinical Reliability of the Kinetic Communicator's Gravity Correction Procedure

 Gravity correction, reliability via positions

 Hellwig, Evan V. and Perrin, David H., "The Mechanical and Clinical Reliability of the Kinetic Communicator's Gravity Correction Procedure" (1995).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 26.